Originally published 4/18/12 updated 1/03/2021

 Helpful Kitchen Items:

-- 1 9 inch refrigerated or homemade pie crust
+- 1 9 inch deep dish homemade pie crust OR frozen deep dish pie crust

 - 1 1/4 cups heavy cream

 - 1/16 tsp nutmeg